 You can see more about the specific hour requirements based on your license type on this Florida Division of Insurance Agent and Agency Services webpage.

 You’ll notice that you can’t just take 24 general hours.
-Instead, you’re required to take five-course hours specific to your license type.
+Instead, you’re required to take four-course hours specific to your license type.
 The Florida Statute dictates that: “The content of the course must address all lines of insurance for which examination and licensure are required and include the following subject areas: insurance law updates, ethics for insurance professionals, disciplinary trends and case studies, industry trends, premium discounts, determining the suitability of products and services, and other similar insurance-related topics the department determines are relevant to legally and ethically carrying out the responsibilities of the license granted.”

 If it seems a little challenging to find a course that will comply with that fairly extensive requirement, don’t stress.
 Many state-approved providers offer law and ethics courses specifically tailored to help you get the hours you need.